 What Do Dietitians Do?

-At Scripps, they help patients manage chronic conditions, prevent disease and more
+At Scripps, they help patients manage chronic conditions and prevent disease

-At Scripps, they help patients manage chronic conditions, prevent disease and more
+At Scripps, they help patients manage chronic conditions and prevent disease

 Dietitians at Scripps